dsgrid/dsgrid/docs/source/how_tos/installation.rst

 Standalone Registry
 -------------------
-To use dsgrid in your own computational environment, you will need to run ArangoDB, and either set up a new dsgrid registry or load a dsgrid registry that has been written to disk.
+To use dsgrid in your own computational environment, you will need to run ArangoDB and either set up a new dsgrid registry or load a dsgrid registry that has been written to disk.
+Please see the :ref:`how-to guide on setting up a standalone dsgrid registry <set_up_standalone_registry>`.

-.. todo:: Link to how-to for setting up a standalone ArangoDB on laptops, etc.

-.. todo:: Link to how-to for setting up a standalone dsgrid registry on Eagle

 Apache Spark
 ============

 - NREL High Performance Computing: :ref:`how-to-start-spark-cluster-eagle`
 - Standalone resources: [TODO: Provide link]

 Test your installation
 ======================